-Full RPAS Multicopter License Course!Yes - We are proud to announce that we will be commencing our RPAS courses starting in October.
+Full RPAS Multicopter License Course!Yes - We we offer a full RPAS licence course.
 Information can be found here RPAS LICENCE TRAINING

 Clearing up the Myth about RPAS Certification.

 So we are getting a fair few phone calls from people whom are getting very confused about where they can get an RPA License.
 Right now, there is a limited number of certified training schools that can offer you this license.
 The following link will give you a list of Certified RPAS Operators - ONLY A CERTIFIED OPERATOR CAN OFFER YOU AN RPAS LICENSE.